 There are 80-plus golf courses including the Scottish-style links of Barnbougle Dunes, ranked as Australia’s top public-access course by Golf Australia magazine.

-The problem about golfing holidays is that it doesn’t always suit couples.
+The problem with golfing holidays is that it doesn’t always suit couples.
 But combining a golfing and spa holiday could be the ideal solution.

 10- Western Wilderness